jpsecundino/low-poly-racing-game/README.md

 # low-poly-racing-game
-Low-poly racing game made as an admission project for Felloship of the Game group at Universidade de São Paulo, Brazil.
+Low-poly racing game made as an admission project for Fellowship of the Game group at Universidade de São Paulo, Brazil.